geozeke/ubuntu38/README.md

 # <a id="top"></a> ubuntu

-## *Note, this version of Ubuntu setup will support Python down to version 3.8.10*
+## *Note: this version of Ubuntu setup will support Python down to version 3.8.10.
+For Ubuntu setups with Python version 3.10 or greater, use [this repository]() instead*

 <br>